The fundamental accounting equation forms the basis of the three statement financial projections model and can be stated as follows.

 Assets = Liabilities + Equity

-The accounting equation is in effect a representation of the two sides of the balance sheet and for that reason is sometimes referred to as the balance sheet equation.
+As can be seen the accounting equation is in effect a representation of the two sides of the balance sheet.
+Consequently for that reason is sometimes referred to as the balance sheet equation.

-On one side of the equation are the assets (property, plant, equipment, accounts receivables, cash etc.), and on the other side are the methods by which those assets are funded, which can either be liabilities (debt finance, accounts payable etc.) or equity (shareholder capital, and profits retained within the business).
+On one side of the equation are the assets (property, plant, equipment, accounts receivables, cash etc.).
+On the other side are the methods by which those assets are funded, which can either be liabilities (debt finance, accounts payable etc.) or equity (shareholder capital, and profits retained within the business).

 Accounting Equation Examples

 It is important to realize that since the accounting formula results from the process of double entry bookkeeping it holds true at any point in time and for every transaction.

 A few examples will help to clarify its use.

 To illustrate suppose investors inject 20,000 cash into a business by way of new equity capital.
 This transaction, like all accounting transactions, has two sides and must satisfy the accounting equation as set out below.